 The Federal Reserve is keenly interested in disparities in employment, labor force participation, income, and wealth because they may have implications for the growth capacity of the economy, a member of the central bank’s board told a Washington group Tuesday.

-Speaking before a research conference sponsored by the Fed (titled, “Disparities in the Labor Market: What Are We Missing?”), Gov. Lael Brainerd said that there is an important connection between the economy’s potential growth rate and equality of opportunity.
+Speaking before a research conference sponsored by the Fed (titled, “Disparities in the Labor Market: What Are We Missing?”), Gov. Lael Brainard said that there is an important connection between the economy’s potential growth rate and equality of opportunity.
 “Large disparities in opportunity based on race, ethnicity, gender, or geography mean that the enterprise, exertion, and investments of households and businesses from different groups are not rewarded commensurately,” she said.

 She told the group that a deeper understanding of labor market disparities may help the Federal Reserve better assess full employment (a core mission of the central bank), where resources may be underutilized, and the likely evolution of the labor market and overall economic activity.

-More specifically, Brainerd focused on disparities by race and ethnicity, and those by geography.
+More specifically, Brainard focused on disparities by race and ethnicity, and those by geography.
 “When we disaggregate the economy-wide labor market statistics, we find significant and persistent racial and ethnic disparities,” she said.
 “The benefits of a lengthy recovery can only go so far, as the research points to some barriers to labor market outcomes for particular groups that appear to be structural.
 After controlling for sectoral and educational differences, the research suggests that these factors include discrimination as well as differences in access to quality education and informal social networks that may be an important source of information and support regarding employment opportunities.”